backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Route53 Routing Policies.md

 -   Route traffic to resources **based on the geographic location of users and the resources**
 - We can shift more traffic to resources based on **bias**.
 	- ![[attachments/Pasted image 20220422195232.png]]
-- We must use Route 53 *Traffic Flow* (advanced) to use this feature.
+- We must use Route 53 **Traffic Flow** (advanced) to use this feature.
 	- We can setup very advanced rules.
 	- Traffic Flow supports *versioning*.
+	- It will be saved as traffic flow policies.
 - It is really helpful if we need to *shift the traffic from one region to another* by changing the bias.

 > [!question]- Trick question to confuse between Geolocation and Geoproximity